1jour1vin

 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-The estate cultivates sixty-year-old vines on a 3-hectare plot in Juliénas.
-The grapes were partially destemmed (30%) and the wine was aged for a long time in vats.
-Fifteen months of aging have resulted in a full-bodied, intense cuvée with a solid density on the palate, supported by well-integrated tannins and expressing beautiful aromatic nuances dominated by pepper and black fruits.
+The estate cultivates 60-year-old vines across 3 hectares in Juliénas.
+The grapes were partially destemmed (30%), and the wine was aged for an extended period in vats.
+Fifteen months of aging have contributed to a full-bodied and intense cuvée, with solid density on the palate, supported by well-integrated tannins and expressing beautiful aromatic nuances dominated by pepper and black fruits.
 A wine of character, built to last.

 About the estate:

-On the border between Burgundy and Beaujolais, this château takes its name from Sieur Bonnet, alderman of the town of Mâcon, who built a manor house there in 1630, where Lamartine later stayed.
-Acquired by the Perrachon family in 1973, the estate has 22 hectares of vineyards.
-Pierre-Yves Perrachon, who has been at the helm since 1988, was joined in 2013 by his daughter Charlotte, an oenologist.
-He has also partnered with a winegrower from the Mâconnais region to complement his estate with a wine merchant business, Bourgogne Sélect.
+Located on the border between Burgundy and Beaujolais, this château takes its name from Sieur Bonnet, a councilman of the city of Mâcon, who built a manor house there in 1630 where Lamartine later stayed.
+Acquired by the Perrachon family in 1973, the estate comprises 22 hectares of vineyards.
+Pierre-Yves Perrachon, who has led the estate since 1988, was joined in 2013 by his daughter Charlotte, an enologist.
+He has also partnered with a winemaker from the Mâconnais region to expand his operations through a wine merchant firm, Bourgogne Sélect.

 Wine Enthusiast